 The 8MP camera on the Kata T4 performs well with sufficient lighting and for outdoor shoots.
 Though there would be a slight difference when your review your photo on the device as opposed to a PC.
 It appears a bit fuzzy on the device display but fine when transferred or viewed via a PC.
 Also, we noted that the Live View provided by the camera app could further be improved as the live view was not close to the saved photograph.

 In the market, tablets are generally considered secondary devices to smartphones and laptops.
 Hence, when deciding on a tablet, always keep in mind what you are getting it for.
 The Kata T4 is a perfect commute and travel companion since it can keep you entertained for long periods of time especially if the entertainment you prefer is reading.
-The Kata T4 is available at these locations for Php 5,999.
+The Kata T4 is available at Php 5,999.